 The first noteworthy idea here is that being outside is what we all need more of, in any weather.
 And that sleeping in the cold is just fine.
 In Scandinavia and Iceland, strollers are built to withstand the elements, and moms and dads wheel the babies around in all types of weather (there's even a subset of stroller-pushing Swedish parents known as "latté mamas" and "latté papas") as well as leaving them outside at home, or while out and about at cafés, to take a nap inside the pram.
 Of course, the babies are well bundled, and the strollers are weatherized, too.

 "We are all raised with the thought that all outside is good for you," says Gothenburger Anna-Sara Roucoulet.
 "And I think the kids sleep a lot better when outside.
 Calms them down, I guess."

 "It is a common thing here in Iceland for parents to have their babies sleep outside.
 Many parents believe good, fresh air is a key factor for a good sleep for babies, and also believe it's good for their health and will make them stronger," says Icelandic guide, Arnar Hjaltestad.

 A strong, safe society

-To non-Scandinavian eyes, especially those of parents, the sight of these photos tend to strike a certain sort of terror.
+To non-Scandinavian eyes, especially those of parents, the idea might strike a certain sort of terror.
 What about baby-napping (instead of a baby, napping)?
 Child abduction?
 Stray cats?
-Well, Scandi parents inteviewed for this article just don't feel the instinctive fear that other parents might when setting their babies in prams outside.
+Well, Scandi parents interviewed for this article just don't feel the instinctive fear that other parents might when setting their babies in prams outside.
 And isn't that basically the kind of society we strive for for us all, city or country dwellers?
 Places where kids are safe to walk and bike to school, and babies can sleep outside in a stroller.

 What do you think?
 Do fresh air naps make free range kids?